shirkevich/ansible-ec2-nodejs-example/README.md

 ## Prerequisites
+This example was tested under (pyenv-virtualenv)[https://github.com/yyuu/pyenv-virtualenv] with python 2.7.10.
+Please use same environment.
-You need to have pip and ansible [installed](http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip).
+You also need to have pip and [ansible](http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip).

 ## Deploy